 Size

-Chamomile vs daisy also differ in size.
+Chamomile vs daisies also differ in size.
 Daisies are generally taller than chamomile and can grow up to 3 feet tall, while chamomile is shorter and usually grows up to 1 foot tall.
 Daisies bloom in the summer and fall, while chamomile blooms in the spring and summer.

 Stems and Leaves